Institutes & Departments

 Scientific and research activities of the Institute are focused on theoretical and practical solution of the basic and applied research of renewable energy sources control, thermal processes control and optimization of fuel combustion in stationary heat generators.
 By exploring hybrid composite structures of materials in the context of their application, the Institute deals with the improvement of gear and belt transmissions performance.
 Education is focused on acquiring knowledge and practical skills of SMART solutions in heat energy processes especially on the basis of renewable energy sources, machinery construction, technical equipment operation, measurement, operating conditions evaluation, reliability, quality, diagnostics, maintenance and servicing of technical equipment.
 Education is provided at all three levels of university study (study branch Process Engineering, Manufacturing Engineering).
 The Institute has the right to habilitation and inauguration in these study fields.

-doc.
-Ing.
+prof. Ing.
 Juraj Ružbarský, PhD.

 Director of the Institute

 The Department of Technical Systems Design and Monitoring is oriented to the teaching of basic and applied engineering knowledge and skills.
 Research activity is aimed at the research of mechatronic systems of production machinery and equipment, the dimensional and strength optimization of the static, kinematic and dynamic characteristics of mechanisms, research in the field of belt tension and the research of methods of monitoring and diagnostics of technical equipment.
 In cooperation with businesses and institutions the department ensures implementation of design work for customers from various technical and industrial areas.